cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 ## A. One miner receives GraphSync request from a relay.
 Miner does not know which peer requesting them, because the relay shields the peers.
-Two types of requests: "chainIDContractResultStateRoot" and `fileAMTroot`.
+Two types of requests: "chainIDContractResultStateRoot" or null.
 -  Receive the `ChainID` from a graphRelaySync call
--  If the node follows on this chain, return my`ChainID`contractResultStateRoot; else response null
+-  If `ChainID` exist in myChainsMap, return myContractResultStateRoot[`ChainID`] and blocks according to selector; else response null

-## B. Collect votings from peers
-In the peer randome walking, no recursively switching peers inside the loop, it relies on top random working.
-In the process of voting, the loose coupling along time is good practise to keep the new miners learning without influcence from external.
+## B. Votings, chain choice and state generation
 This process is for multiple chain, multiple relay and mulitple peers.
-nodes state changes: 节点工作状态微调
+nodes state switching: 节点工作状态微调
-- on power charging turn on wake lock; charging off, turn off wake lock.
+- on power charging: turn on wake lock; charging off: turn off wake lock.
-- on wifi data, start all process ; wifi off, stop all process.
+- on wifi data: start all process A-D; wifi off: stop all process A-D and turn off wake lock.
-- in the sleeping mode, random wake up between 1..5 minutes to run for a cycle of all chains follow up and check whether in power charging to turn on wake lock.
+- in the sleeping mode, random wake up between 1..5 minutes, if Wifi is off, then stop; else run for a cycle of all chains follow up, and check whether in power charging, yes to turn on wake lock.

-- Alert to user iterface- wifi only for file up and down, keep charging to prevent sleep, along with the data dash board.
-  with a button to pause everything.
+- Notify on the iterface- wifi only for data flow, keep charging to prevent sleep. the data dash board, with a button to pause everything A-D.
 ```
-1.Generate chain+relay+peer combo, Pickup ONE random `chainID` in the myChainsMap, according to the global time in the base of 1 minute, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find next closest ONE relays.
-Randomly request ONe chainPeer from myPeerList[`ChainID`][].
+1.Generate "chainID+relay+peer" combo, Pick up ONE random `chainID` in the myChainsMap, according to the global time in the base of 1 minute, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find the closest ONE relays.
+Randomly request ONE Peer from myPeersList[`ChainID`][...].
-ONE Chain + ONE Relay + ONE peer // if any one of those fields are null, means the chain is very early, then use null adress move down.
+ONE Chain + ONE Relay + ONE peer // if any one of those fields are null, means the chain is very early, then use null adress move on. //信息不全就是链的早期，继续进行

-2. if the  my`ChainID`SafetyContractResultStateRoot/miner  == past safety root miner, go to step (3); // 上两次连续出块是同一个地址，就要投票。
+2. if the  mySafetyContractResultStateRootMiner[`ChainID`] == myPreviousSafetyContractResultStateRootMiner[`ChainID`];
+go to step (3); // 上两次连续出块是同一个地址，就要投票。
-else go to step (7); // it is educated
+else go to step (7); // it is educated working chain

 3. HamtGraphRelaySync( Relay, peerID, chainID, null, selector(field:=`ChainID`contractJSON)); if err go to (5)

 4. traverse history for states roots collection until mutable range.